vega/vega/docs/docs/transforms/label.md

 ### Label in area chart

-Placing labels in area chart is a special case.
-In area chart, area mark is in a group mark, and we also want our label to be inside area.
+Placing labels in area charts is a special case.
+In area charts, the area mark is in a group mark, and we also want our labels to be inside area they belong to.
 For this reason, we have to create a text mark outside the group mark and use the group mark as the base mark.
-Then in property of label, we have to set `markIndex` to the index of the area mark in the group mark, so label-transform will know which mark in the group is the base mark.
-Then, we have to set `avoidBaseMark` to `false` because we want to place label inside its area.
-The example of label in area chart is in the [examples](./#examples) section.
+Then in the property of a label, we have to set `markIndex` to the index of the area mark in the group mark, so label-transform will know which mark in the group is the base mark.
+Then, we have to set `avoidBaseMark` to `false` because we want to place a label inside its area.
+The example of labels in area chart is in the [examples](./#examples) section.

 ### <a name="padding"></a>Example of using padding